Fort Garland, Colorado

-Fort Garland is an unincorporated community in Costilla County, Colorado, United States.
-For statistical purposes, the United States Census Bureau has defined that community as a census-designated place (CDP).
-At the United States Census 2020, the population of the Fort Garland CDP was 464.
+Fort Garland was a United States Army post from 1858 to 1883.
+Today, Fort Garland is a historic unincorporated community, a post office, and a census-designated place (CDP) located in and governed by Costilla County, Colorado, United States.
+At the United States Census 2020, the population of the Fort Garland CDP was 464, while the population of the 81133 ZIP Code Tabulation Area was 840 including adjacent areas.
 The Fort Garland post office has the ZIP Code 81133.
+Fort Garland is a part of the Alamosa, CO Micropolitan Statistical Area.

 History

-Fort Garland was established by the US Army in June 1858 to protect settlers from the Utes in the San Luis Valley, which was then part of the New Mexico Territory.
-The fort was abandoned in 1883 following the confinement of the tribes to Indian reservation in Utah territory and Colorado.
+Fort Garland was established by the United States Army in June 1858 to protect white settlers from the Ute people in the San Luis Valley, which was then part of the New Mexico Territory.
+Fort Garland was built to replace the earlier Fort Massachusetts.
+The new Territory of Colorado was organized on February 28, 1861, and the Fort Garland, Colorado Territory, post office opened on February 25, 1862.
+The fort was abandoned in 1883 following the confinement of the tribes to Indian reservations in the Territory of Utah and the State of Colorado.
 The Fort Garland Museum preserves some of the historic buildings from the fort.